Links on Android Authority may earn us a commission. Learn more.

 How to do a mail merge

 Getting started is just as easy as starting many other Word functions.
-Just head to the mailings tab in a new document and look for the drop-down that says Start Mail Merge.
+Head to the Mailings tab in a new document and look for the drop-down that says Start Mail Merge.
 The menu should look a little bit like the picture below:

-2. See!
-It’s a wizard pun.
-It’s funny, I promise.
-This is the step where you choose the bottom option: Step-by-step Mailing Wizard.
-Now you’ll see a menu on the side of your screen where you can select Letters as your format.
+Choose the bottom option: Step-by-step Mailing Wizard.
+Now you’ll see a menu on the right side of your screen where you can select Letters as your format.

 After you choose to start with a letter, you can make a selection to start from an existing document or open up a template to edit.
-It might seem like it’s time to write your letter, but you’ll actually choose your recipients next.
-You can choose from an existing list if you have one or start a new list that looks like this:
+It might seem like it’s time to write your letter, but you’ll choose your recipients next.
+You can select from an existing list if you have one or start a new list that looks like this:

-You’re finally ready for the meaty part of a mail merge: writing your letter and adding the customizable fields.
+You’re finally ready for the meaty part of a mail merge — writing your letter and adding the customizable fields.
 Luckily for you, Word has a menu on the side where you can note the Address Block, Greeting Line, and more items that will vary by the recipient.
-From there you’ll just have to write the body of your letter.
+From there, you have to write the body of your letter.
 All of these steps together should look like this:

-The last step to do a mail merge is to fill in the customization blocks for each recipient.
-This shouldn’t take long at all because you already have your recipient list so you can click through a series of dropdown menus to make each letter unique.
-You won’t have to spend the time typing each recipient individually because your list will be saved for future use complete with names and addresses.
+The last step to doing a mail merge is to fill in the customization blocks for each recipient.
+This shouldn’t take long because you already have your recipient list, so you can click through a series of drop-down menus to make each letter unique.
+You won’t have to spend the time typing each recipient individually because Word will save your list for future use, complete with names and addresses.

-It’s that easy to do a mail merge, and now that you have some basic tips, you can send letters fast and easy.
-However, there’s a lot more to Word, and to Microsoft Office in general.
+It’s that easy to do a mail merge, and now that you have some essential tips, you can send letters faster and easier.
+However, there’s a lot more to Word and Microsoft Office.